VeeeneX/kubernetes-operators-in-python/README.md

 </details>

-Now test it
+Now test it.

 ```shell
 uv run kopf run operator.py -n development
 ```

-Apply secret and observe
+Apply secret and observe what will happen.

 ```shell
 kubectl apply -n development -f manifests/age.secret.yaml
 ```

+If you are lucky you should see new `Secret` with the name from `AgeSecret`.

-Follow it with delete event, where native `Secret` kind is removed when `AgeSecret` is deleted.
+Next stop, delete event, where native `Secret` kind is removed when `AgeSecret` is deleted.

 <details>
   <summary>Spoiler !</summary>